dashpilot/fragment/README.md

 ## but why...? we already have HTMX!

 Although I love and use HTMX, it has one big downside: you need a SERVER to generate the HTMX fragment that gets replaced.
 Which makes it less suitable for static sites or content loaded via a CDN.

-Another downside of HTMX is that it does not replace
+Another 'downside' of HTMX is that links lose their `href` attribute in favour of `hx-get`.
+This is by design, but it makes your html less semantic (with possible SEO consequences).
+Fragment-links degrade gracefuly to their default behavior, even when javascript is disabled.

 ## Features